AEADataEditor/aea-de-guidance/template-README.md

 # Template README and Guidance

 > INSTRUCTIONS: This README suggests structure and content that would be seen favorably by the AEA Data Editor.
+It may be easier to re-use if using the [unformatted version on Github]({{ page.path }}.
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
 All lines starting with `> INSTRUCTIONS` can (should) be removed from the final README.
 This README is in [Markdown-format](https://en.wikipedia.org/wiki/Markdown), but can just as easily be saved as `txt` (ASCII) file.
 Editing in Word or other word processors is fine (but overkill), as long as a PDF is submitted as well.

 Data Availability Statements
 ----------------------------